Skip to Content

 While doctors can obtain a large amount of data from an x-ray, it doesn't provide precise details about internal organs and other structures.

-CT (computed tomography) scans move the x-ray beam in a circle around the body to get an image of your child's heart.
-A computer interprets the x-ray data and displays a two-dimensional image of your child's heart on a monitor.
+CT (computed tomography) scans move the x-ray beam in a circle around the body to create images.
+A computer interprets the x-ray data and displays a two-dimensional image on a monitor.

-This gives doctors many different, more detailed views of the heart.
+This gives doctors many different, more detailed views of the heart that can be displayed in three dimensions.

 What is a CT Scan With Contrast?

-At the Heart Institute at UPMC Children’s Hospital of Pittsburgh, we perform CT scans with or without contrast.
+At the Heart Institute at UPMC Children’s Hospital of Pittsburgh, we perform CT scans primarily with contrast.

-"Contrast" refers to a special dye that your child takes by mouth or through an IV line that allows doctors to see the heart or other organs more clearly.
+"Contrast" refers to a special dye that patients receive through an IV line that allows doctors to see the heart and vasculature more clearly.

-Depending on the results of the CT scan, your child may need other tests or procedures to help diagnose his or her heart problem.
+Depending on the results of the CT scan, patients may need other tests or procedures to help diagnose their heart problem.

 Make an Appointment for a CT Scan